hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ### Disabling Automatic Backups

-If you prefer to manage backups yourself using Export (Option 4) or Fleet Backup (Option 7), you can disable automatic pre-change backups by setting `BACKUPS_ENABLED` to `0` in the script configuration.
-The backup directory is still created for exports, fleet backups, and logs.
-The default is `1` (enabled).
+If you prefer to have the tool automatically backup before every apply action you can enable automatic pre-change backups by setting `BACKUPS_ENABLED` to `1` in the script configuration.
+The default is `0` (disabled).

 ### When Backups Are Created